jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Exam data must be uniquely traceable to examinees.
 This can be realized by having examinees log into a user account before they can perform any action.
 Examinees either get a unique identifier in-software or a unique identifier that is provided by the testing authority.
 Any of their actions is then linked to their user id.

-To assure solid data protection, strong user rights management must be enacted.
+To ensure solid data protection, strong user rights management must be enacted.
 This guarantees that only authorized groups can view or correct exams.
 In this way, data is largely protected from misuse.

 <!-- Das hier ist einfach noch schlecht!
 Ist aber ein punkt für integrity and data prot-->